Child Development

 5 Professional Tips for Better Swimming During Classes

-If your goal is practicing your swimming techniques until you rival the pros, then you need to follow professional tips.
+If your goal is to practice your swimming techniques until you rival the pros, then you need to follow professional tips.
 The primary focus for competitive swimmers is to get as efficient as possible—deliver the most results for the least possible amount of effort.
 So, what are some tips the pros use for better swimming?

 1. Put Technique Before Speed